KipCollo/Java-Revision/java/8.dsa/collections/list/linkedlist/README.md

 E getFirst() : Declared in the Deque interface.
 Returns the first element in the deque.
 The object is not removed from the deque.
 It throws NoSuchElementException if the deque is empty.

 E getLast() : Declared in the Deque interface.
 Returns the last element in the deque.
 The object is not removed from the deque.
 It throws NoSuchElementException if the deque is empty.

-### Get & remove the head / tail element of LinkedList
+`Get & remove the head / tail element of LinkedList`:-

 E poll() : Declared in the Queue interface.
 Returns the element at the head of the queue, removing the element in the process.
 It returns null if the queue is empty.